AWS Interconnect - multicloud and Google Cloud Partner Cross-Cloud Interconnect for AWS pricing considerations

 | AWS Interconnect - multicloud (Tier 1, 10 Gbps) | $12.33 | $9,000.90 | No per-GB data transfer fees |

-For data transferred from S3 over the internet, the following tiers apply (from Oregon, first 100 GB free):
+When transferring data from S3 via the internet, the following tiers apply (outbound from Oregon, first 100 GB free).

 |---|---|